 She said that this crisis did not deter her from going toward her goals, “It actually served as an inspiration to drive myself even harder because I saw how people struggled to survive during this pandemic.
 I want to be successful and capable of helping my family, and even other people, in difficult times like this.”

-Garcia and Lachica are part of the 200 new SM scholars for School Year 2020-2021 whose lives will change as they received the gift of education from SM Foundation.
+Garcia and Lachica are part of the 200 new SM scholars for School Year 2020-2021 whose lives will change as they received the gift of education from the SM Foundation.